-As travel continues to become more popular and affordable, vacationers are increasingly looking for trips that match their particular interests.
-Building a trip around a particular theme offers the opportunity for true connection with a region, historical event, performing artist, author or other special interest.
+Vacationers are increasingly looking for trips that match their interests.
+Building a trip around a particular theme offers the opportunity for true connection with a region, historical event, performing artist or other special interest.

 There are many types of themed travel.
 Let's take a closer look at four popular themed travel options: themed tours, themed cruises, special interest conventions and do-it-yourself themed travel.

-Themed tours may last for an afternoon, day, weekend or longer.
-They are built around a particular time period, historical event, author's works and life, architectural style or any other interest that might attract a group of people.
-Most themed tours are led by experts who provide special insight into the events, places and people related to the theme.
+Themed tours may last for an afternoon, a day, or longer.
+They are built around a particular time period, event, author's works and life, architectural style or any other interest that might attract a group of people.
+Most themed tours are led by experts who provide insight into the events, places and people related to the theme.

 Themed Tour Examples

-Popular historian and bestselling author Alison Weir has opened her own themed tour company, Alison Weir Tours, Ltd. She serves as Study Director on each tour her company offers, providing insights into the people, places and events of the Wars of the Roses, Tudor Era, Elizabethan Age and English royal residences.
+Popular historian and author Alison Weir has opened her own themed tour company, Alison Weir Tours, Ltd. At least one historian leads each tour her company offers, providing insights into the people, places and events of the Wars of the Roses, Tudor Era, Elizabethan Age and English royal residences.

 Ellwood von Seibold's D-Day Battle Tours offers day tours of the D-Day battle sites in France's Normandy region.
 Von Seibold and his team offer "standard" tours of the British, Canadian and American D-Day battle sites as well as customized private tours.